How Bail Bonds Work in California

 California Bail Bonds Information

 So how do bail bonds work in California?
 The county court will set the defendant’s bail.
-A California bail bond company will post the bailbond for you as low as 8%.
+It’s simple, you get arrested, call a bondsman near you – then a California bail bond company will post the bailbond for you as low as 7%.
 Co-signors guarantee the full bail amount will be paid to the bondsman if the defendant does not appear in court.

 If my California bail is $150,000, how much should I pay?